jlfwong/speedscope/README.md

 ### 🕰Time Order
 ![Detail View](https://user-images.githubusercontent.com/150329/42108613-e6ef6d3a-7b8f-11e8-93d4-541b2cb93fe5.png)

 In the "Time Order" view (the default), call stacks are ordered left-to-right in the same order as they occurred in the input file, which is usually going to be the chronological order they were recorded in.
-This view is most helpful for understand the behavior of an application over time, e.g. "first the data is fetched from the database, then the data is prepared for serialization, then the data is serialized to JSON".
+This view is most helpful for understanding the behavior of an application over time, e.g. "first the data is fetched from the database, then the data is prepared for serialization, then the data is serialized to JSON".

 The horizontal axis represents the "weight" of each stack (most commonly CPU time), and the vertical axis shows you the stack active at the time of the sample.
 If you click on one of the frames, you'll be able to see summary statistics about it.